Nuclear fusion or fission: what is the difference?

 In nature, plasma is found in the sun, in the stars, in the aurora borealis and in lightning, where it reaches temperatures of several tens of millions of degrees.
 At a lower energy level, plasma is used in video screens, for example.

-500 MW of energy produced: ITER has been designed to produce 500 MW of energy from an external energy input of 50 MW, in other words to generate ten times the input power.
+500 MW of energy produced: ITER has been designed to produce 500 MW of thermal energy from an external thermal energy input of 50 MW in its heating systems.
 The fusion power record, held by the European JET tokamak in the United Kingdom, is 16 MW.

 150 million degrees will be the temperature within the ITER tokamak, i.e. ten times that which exists at the heart of the Sun.